MAKOSCAFEE/community/sig-service-catalog/charter.md

     architectural issues, or review pull requests.
-  - They are [listed in our documentation](https://svc-cat.io/community/#leadership) as Emeritus Chairs, and we will continue to invite them to participate in related events, such as KubeCon.
+  - They are [listed in our documentation](https://svc-cat.io/community/#leadership) as Emeritus Chairs, and we will continue to invite them to participate in related events, such as KubeCon/CloudNativeCon.

 - Security Contacts
   - Are a contact point for the Product Security Team to reach out to for